acaralpergokce/acaralpergokce/README.md

 <h1 align="center">Hi 👋, I'm Alper Gökçe.</h1>
 <h3 align="center">I used to be a lawyer (until March 2022).
-I enrolled in Anadolu University Web Design and Coding department 2020, now I'm on my final term.
-Also I'm a partipicant of Game and Application Academy organized by Google Turkey.</h3>
+I registered and graduated from Anadolu University Web Design and Coding Department.
+I was also a participant of the Game and Application Academy organized by Google Turkey.</h3>

-- 🌱 I’m currently learning **JavaScript.**
+- 🌱 I’m still diving into **Dart and Flutter.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">